oracle-livelabs/apex/employee-onboarding/introduction/introduction.md

 2. Import the **Employee\_Onboarding\_App.sql** file into your workspace.
 Follow the steps in the Install Application wizard to install the app along with the Supporting Objects.

 3. Once the application is installed,
-    - Follow Lab 10 > Task 2: Create Application Users.
+    - Follow Lab 2 > Task 1: Create Application Users.

 4. All set.
-Now, run the application and see it in action!
+Now follow Lab 10 to run the application and see it in action!

-*Note: This workshop assumes you are using Oracle APEX 24.2.
-Some of the features might not be available in prior releases and the instructions, flow, and screenshots might differ if you use an older version of Oracle APEX.*
+*Note: This app export includes sample data for Employees, Departments, and Training Catalog.
+You can skip Lab 10 > Tasks 6 and 7 since the data is already populated.*

 ## Learn More - *Useful Links*